Realizing Robotic Swimming with Unified Fluid-Robot Multiphysics: RELATED WORKS

 \subsection{Variational Mechanics for Simulation}

-Over the past two decades, variational integrators have been developed for accurate simulations of various physical systems~\cite{lew_overview_1970, marsden_discrete_2001, howell_dojo_2022}.
+Over the past two decades, variational integrators have been developed for accurate simulations of various physical systems~\cite{lewOverviewVariationalIntegrators1970, marsdenDiscreteMechanicsVariational2001, howellDojoDifferentiableSimulator2022}.
 Specifically, variational integrators discretize the least-action principle from which the governing equations of motion are derived.
 The result is stable simulation with good constraint satisfaction and momentum and energy-conservation properties.
-Although originally for conservative systems, variational integrators have been extended to damped systems and continuum mechanics~\cite{lew_overview_1970}, with connections made to widely-used implicit Runge-Kutta schemes~\cite{marsden_discrete_2001}.
-Recent efforts have extended variational integrators to robotics in the context of multibody simulation with contact~\cite{howell_dojo_2022}.
+Although originally for conservative systems, variational integrators have been extended to damped systems and continuum mechanics~\cite{lewOverviewVariationalIntegrators1970}, with connections made to widely used implicit Runge-Kutta schemes~\cite{marsdenDiscreteMechanicsVariational2001}.
+Recent efforts have extended variational integrators to robotics in the context of multibody simulation with rigid-body contact seen in legged locomotion and manipulation~\cite{howellDojoDifferentiableSimulator2022}.
 However, variational integrators remain an unconventional method for physics simulation, which we partly attribute to their configuration-only representation.
-Therefore, we extend the variational integrator to a fluid-robot multiphysics setting with full robot-state representations found in standard robotics simulators~\cite{todorov_mujoco_2012}.
+Therefore, we extend the variational integrator to a fluid-robot multiphysics setting with full robot-state representations found in standard robotics simulators~\cite{todorovMuJoCoPhysicsEngine2012b}.

-In the context of fluid dynamics, variational principles have long been studied~\cite{arnold_topological_2009, seliger_variational_1968} to pose fluid physics as continuous-time optimization problems.
-This optimization-based treatment has inspired several practices in CFD, including the treatment of boundary conditions as constraints with associated dual variables~\cite{papanastasiou_new_1992, allmaras_lagrange_2005, taira_immersed_2007}.
-Holm~\cite{holm_variational_2015} has also extended variational principles to the stochastic fluids setting.
-We aim to extend these variational principles to the discrete setting with robot dynamics in mind, resulting in naturally-coupled multiphysics simulation.
+In the context of fluid dynamics, variational principles have long been studied~\cite{arnoldTopologicalMethodsHydrodynamics2009, seligerVariationalPrinciplesContinuum1968} to pose fluid physics as continuous-time optimization problems.
+This optimization-based treatment has inspired several practices in CFD, including the treatment of boundary conditions as constraints with associated dual variables~\cite{papanastasiouNewOutflowBoundary1992, allmarasLagrangeMultiplierImplementation2005, tairaImmersedBoundaryMethod2007a}.
+We aim to extend these variational principles to the discrete setting with robot dynamics in mind, resulting in naturally coupled multiphysics simulation.